Prasada

 Prasāda (/sa/, Sanskrit: प्रसाद), prasad or prasadam is a religious offering in Hinduism.
-Most often Prasada is vegetarian food especially cooked for devotees after praise and thanksgiving to a god.
+Most often prasada is vegetarian food especially cooked for devotees after praise and thanksgiving to a god.
 Mahaprasada (also called bhandarā), is the consecrated food offered to the deity in a Hindu temple which is then distributed and partaken by all the devotees regardless of any orientation.

+View of Prasad for Satyanarayana Puja by Maithils at Basuki Bihari village in the Mithila region.

 Prasada is closely linked to the term naivedya, also spelt naivedhya, naibedya or naived(h)yam.
 The food offered to the deity is called naivedya, while the sacred food sanctified and returned by the deity as a blessing is called prasada.

 In Sikhism, the tradition takes the form of Karah Parshad.

 Etymology

 Prasāda is derived from the verb prasād which consists of the verb सद् (sad - to sit, dwell) which is prefixed with प्र (pra - before, afore, in front) and used as finite verb प्रसीदति (prasīdati - dwells, presides, pleases or favours etc.).
 It denotes anything, typically food, that is first offered to a deity or saint and then distributed in His or Her name to their followers or others as a good sign.

 'Prasāda' is sometimes translated as gift or grace.
 The term connotes clarity, joy, and serenity.